 In addition, the patentability of claims in pending patent applications covering AXS-02, AXS-05, or any other of our current or future product candidates can be challenged by third parties during prosecution in the USPTO, for example by third-party observations and derivation proceedings, and the validity of claims in issued patents can be challenged by third parties in various post-grant proceedings such as post-grant review, reexamination, and inter-partes review proceedings.
-For example, in December 2016, a petition for post-grant-review of U.S. Patent No. 9,283,239 ("the '239 patent") was filed at the USPTO by Grunenthal GmbH.
-In addition, in May 2017, a petition for post-grant-review of U.S. Patent No. 9,408,862 ("the '862 patent") was filed at the USPTO by Grunenthal GmbH.
+For example, in December 2016, a petition for post-grant review of U.S. Patent No. 9,283,239 ("the '239 patent") was filed at the USPTO by Grunenthal GmbH (Grunenthal).
+In addition, in May 2017, a petition for post-grant review of U.S. Patent No. 9,408,862 ("the '862 patent") was filed at the USPTO by Grunenthal.
 The '239 patent contains claims directed to the use of orally administered zoledronic acid, the active moiety in AXS-02, for the treatment of CRPS, and is one of several issued patents containing claims covering the use of AXS-02 for the treatment of CRPS.
-The '862 patent contains claims directed to certain dosage forms containing zoledronic acid, including AXS-02, and use of certain oral dosage forms containing zoledronic acid, including AXS-02, and use of certain oral dosage forms containing claims covering dosage forms of zoledronic acid such as AXS-02, and the use of certain oral dosage forms containing zoledronic acid such as AXS-02, and the use of certain oral dosage forms containing zoledronic acid such as AXS-02, and the '862 patent.
-We intend to respond to and oppose these petitions, after which the PTAB is expected to render a decision as to whether it will initiate these proceedings.
-If the PTAB decides to initiate the proceedings, any patent claim the PTAB decides to initiate a proceedings, any patent claim the PTAB decides to initiate a proceedings would be if either is initiated.
-If the PTAB decides to initiate a proceedings would be is either as unpatentable.
-Additionally we cannot be sure that the validity of the claims
+The '862 patent contains claims directed to certain dosage forms containing zoledronic acid, the active moiety in AXS-02.
+The '862 patent also contains claims directed to certain oral dosage forms containing zoledronic acid, including AXS-02, for the treatment of knee pain.
+The '862 patent is one of several issued patents containing zoledronic acid, including AXS-02, in the treatment of knee pain.
+The 'etc. patents is one of several issued patents containing zoledronic acid, including AXS-02, in the treatment of knee pain.
+The 'etc. patents is one of several issued patents containing zoledronic acid, including AXS-02, in the treatment of knee pain.
+The 'etc. patents is one of several issued patents containing zoledronic acid, including AXS-02, in the treatment of knee pain.
+The 'etc. patents contain the Patent Trial and Appeal Board, or PTAB, initiate a proceeding to review the validity of the '239 and the '862 patents.